Skip to main content

 Bikes can be hired from the The Break Pad bike shop.
 You can book your bike online before you visit.
 The shop also offers repairs, safety checks and friendly advice.

-The bike shop is open every day from 10am - 5pm.
+The bike shop is open from Wednesday to Sunday, 10am - 5pm.

 You can contact them on 01671 401303, email info@thebreakpad.com or message them on Facebook at www.facebook.com/thebreakpad.